 Just because we keep physical distance doesn’t mean we have to be distant in other ways.
-There are many creative things you can do to make those closest to you feel loved this Thanksgiving while making sure they stay healthy for many more seasons to come.
+There are many creative things you can do to make those closest to you feel loved this holiday season while making sure they stay healthy for many more seasons to come.

-Host a virtual Thanksgiving meal with friends and family who don’t live with you
+Host a virtual meal with friends and family who don’t live with you

 - Schedule a time to share a meal together virtually.